Land registration (Scots law): Protection of Advance Notices

 Margaret owns a house in North Ballachulish.
 Margaret concludes Missives of Sale to sell her house to Innes, and Innes pays the purchase price to her.
 Innes then takes delivery of a validly executed disposition.
 Margaret's solicitor, as commonly agreed in the missives of sale, applies for an advance notice to be placed in the Land Register relating to the disposition given to Innes on 4 November 2020.
 The Keeper registers this on the same day.
 The protective period therefore commences on 5 November 2020.
-Innes solicitor has other pressing matters to attend to, so she places the disposition in a drawer in her office.
+Innes's solicitor has other pressing matters to attend to, so she places the disposition in a drawer in her office.

 Margaret, fiendishly minded, decides to sell her house again to fraudulently obtain the purchase price so she can leave Scotland permanently.
-She contracts with Thomas, a holiday letting businessman living in Edinburgh, to sell her house again.
-Thomas does not wish to use solicitors as he is keen to reduce costs in the sale which Margaret readily agrees to (and she is secretly overjoyed to hear, as no solicitor will carry out due diligence on the property by searching the Land Register etc.).
+She contracts with Thomas, a holiday-letting businessman living in Edinburgh, to sell her house again.
+Thomas does not wish to use solicitors, as he is keen to reduce costs in the sale, which Margaret readily agrees to (and she is secretly overjoyed to hear, as no solicitor will carry out due diligence on the property by searching the Land Register, etc.).
 Thomas obtains a valid disposition from Margaret and pays the purchase price.
 Thomas, sends this disposition for registration in the Land Register on 8 November 2020.
 The Keeper receives this on 9 November 2020 and registers the disposition the same day.

 Innes's solicitor finally opens her drawer and sends the disposition to the Keeper for registration, it arrives at the Keeper in Edinburgh on 16 November 2020.
-Without the advance notice, Innes's disposition would be rejected by the Keeper as Thomas is now owner so Margaret's conveyance within Thomas's disposition is invalid.
+Without the advance notice, Innes's disposition would be rejected by the Keeper, as Thomas is now owner; so Margaret's conveyance within Thomas's disposition is invalid.
 This is because of the nature of the race to the registers.